usamausman/timetable/README.md

 * Offline support
 * Shows classes for the next 7 days
 * Navigation for previous/next week
+* Link for directions to class
+* Link for alternate times

 ## Future ideas?
 * Searching